pmelchior/usrp-sciprog/README.md

 * Day 1 - unix commands, version control (github), ssh setup
 * Day 2 - python and numpy
-* Day 3 - statistcal data analysis and astropy
+* Day 3 - statistical data analysis, linear fitting, and astropy
-* Day 4 - Data exploration and min-project
+* Day 4 - optimization and non-linear fitting

 All sessions take place virtually on zoom. **The agenda for each days is detailed in the respective README files**, but in general every day looks roughly like this (all times Eastern):